Ōma: Economy

 The economy of Ōma was traditionally heavily dependent on commercial fishing.
 The town was famous for having the "black diamond" of tuna, which are caught in the traditional manner by hand in two-person boats, and sold under the "Ōma" registered brand.
-One Ōma tuna was sold at a record-high 333.6 million yen in January 2019.
+One Ōma tuna was sold at a then record-high 333.6 million yen in January 2019.
 Other seafood products include sea urchin roe, konbu and squid.
+The new record price for a bluefin tuna, 510 million yen in 2026, was set by a 243 kg tuna caught off the coast of Ōma.

-The town is the site of a nuclear power plant, the Ōma Nuclear Power Plant, which will be unique in its use of MOX fuel when it comes on line.
+The town is the site of a nuclear power plant, the Ōma Nuclear Power Plant, which has faced numerous delays.
+What makes the nuclear power plant unique is its use of MOX fuel when it comes on line.

 Education

 Ōma has two public elementary schools and one public middle school operated by the town government, and one public high school operated by the Aomori Prefectural Board of Education.

 Transportation

 Railway

 The town has no passenger railway service.
 The nearest station is Ōminato Station on the JR East Ōminato Line in Mutsu City.